-The transformation of one of Manchester’s key transport routes – and one of Europe's busiest bus corridors – is well under way.
+The transformation means one of Manchester’s most recognisable roads, and one of Europe’s busiest bus routes, is now a more pleasant and greener environment for everyone.